yuripramos/react-transactions-manager/README.md

 **Basically the manual tests made in this project was about the user filling each input, if the user didn't fill the all fields the transaction will not be created.**

+## AvailableBalance Feature

+1. The money will just counted when you choose the type of transaction `debit` if you choose `credit` instead  the money will not be withdrawn.

+2. The application allows negative amount of money.

 ## Roadmap

 **Release 0.1** (current) - First release of the app